-- Every IS major completes "introduction to International Studies" (INTST 110) as well as general coursework from the departments of Economics, History, and Political Science - Every IS major chooses a regional focus from East Asia, Europe, Latin America, Middle East and North Africa.
-Majors can also self-design a regional focus (e.g. West Africa). - Every IS major gains proficiency in a second language and studies abroad (courses taken abroad most often count toward the regional focus coursework in the major). - The schema listed below is an example; the ordering of coursework can vary. - IS counts AP credits toward the major if they fit to requirements in the major.
+- Every IS major completes "introduction to International Studies" (INTST 110) as well as general coursework from the departments of Economics, History, and Political Science - Every IS major chooses a regional focus from East Asia (please consult with Chair if interested in this regional focus)\, Europe, Latin America, Middle East and North Africa.
+Majors can also self-design a regional focus (e.g. West Africa). - Every IS major gains proficiency in a second language and studies abroad (courses taken abroad most often count toward the regional focus coursework in the major). - IS counts AP credits toward the major if they fit to requirements in the major.